 An ideal candidate does all of these for the common good and with a loving heart!

-Apart from specific personal details (as advised on the Nomination form) your information is made available to the Nominations Committee, the office holders of the governing body you are interested in joining, and to the appointing/electing body.
+Apart from specific personal details (as advised on the Nomination form) your information is made available to the Nominations Committee, the office holders of the governing or advisory body you are interested in joining, and to the appointing/electing body.
 If you agree, your information will be retained in a database so that your name is available for consideration for other governing bodies in the future.

 Once a nomination has been received, it will be considered by the Nominations Committee.
 This process may include an interview and contact with your referees.
 The Nominations Committee will then submit its recommendations to the appointing/electing body for decision.